 The MULTI MODE key opens a measurement mode screen, listing all the modes available to the transducer type selected.
-The measure modes possible are: pulse-echo (P-E), echo-echo (E-E), and (E-EV) echo-echo verify (triple-echo).
+The measure modes possible are: pulseecho (P-E), echo-echo (E-E), interface-echo (I-E), and interface-echo-echo (I-E-E).
 All or a combination of these modes will be available to a given transducer type.
 An additional menu item "capture To File" can also be accessed and performed from this screen.
 This feature captures and stores the last screen viewed to a .tif file.